dk107dk/catbook/README.md

 # catbook

 Catbook is very simple docx file builder.
 It was created to make managing book chapters simple.
-Think of Catbook as a poor writer's <a href='https://www.literatureandlatte.com/scrivener'>Scrivener</a>
+Think of Catbook as a poor writer's <a href='https://www.literatureandlatte.com/scrivener'>Scrivener</a>.

-The goal was a minimal-markup way to concatenate text files into Word docs that could be converted to epub, mobi, pdf, etc.
+The goal was to create a minimal-markup way to concatenate text files into Word docs that could then be converted to epub, mobi, pdf, etc. using a tool like <a href='https://pandoc.org/'>Pandoc</a>.

 Catbook:
 * Allows chapters to be quickly rearranged